Rustavi

 Rustavi (რუსთავი [ɾustʰavi]) is a city in the southeast of Georgia, in the region of Kvemo Kartli and 20 km southeast of capital Tbilisi.
-It has a population of 130,100 (2021), making it the fourth most populous city in Georgia.
+It has a population of 127,154 (January 2024), making it the third most populous city in Georgia.
 Its economy is dominated by the Rustavi Metallurgical Plant.

 History

 Rustavi is one of the ancient towns of Georgia.
 The history of Rustavi has two phases: an early history from ancient times until the city was destroyed in the 13th century and modern history from the Soviet era to the present.